Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Related Work

 In recent years, there has been an increasing interest in the literature on semi-supervised learning due to its potential for training large models with small amounts of labelled data.
-An overview of the workflow of a semi-supervised method is shown in Figure \ref{fig:ssl}.
 Most of these methods have been demonstrated to perform well on unlabelled data that come from the same distribution as the labelled set.
 The existing literature on semi-supervised learning can broadly be divided into two categories: entropy minimization \cite{pseudo_labels,noisystudent} and consistency regularization \cite{mean_teacher,uda,vat}.

 Entropy minimization-based methods learn by predicting the pseudo-labels of unlabelled samples with low entropy.
 Pseudo-label \cite{pseudo_labels} was one of the first works in this direction, where the pseudo-labels for unlabelled samples are predicted and added to the labelled set if their entropy is low.
 Noisy-Student \cite{noisystudent} generates these pseudo-labels with a pre-trained encoder, while Meta Pseudo-label \cite{MPL} uses a teacher network to update the pseudo-labels based on the student network's performance.
 In contrast, consistency regularization-based methods aim to generate consistent predictions for different perturbations of the same input.
 Pi-model \cite{pi_model} was one of the first works in this direction, where two augmentations of an unlabelled image are forced to generate the same class prediction.
 Virtual adversarial training (VAT) \cite{vat} replaces the augmentation with adversarial perturbations and enforces consistency on the predictions.
 Unsupervised domain adaptation (UDA) \cite{uda} shows that replacing simple augmentations with hard augmentations \cite{randaugment,augmix} could bring significant improvement to semi-supervised methods.
-Most of the semi-supervised methods since then use some form of hard augmentation in their pipeline.
+Since then, most of the semi-supervised methods have used some form of hard augmentation in their pipeline.

 Another line of work combines these two prominent approaches into the same framework.
 For example, MixMatch \cite{mixmatch} enforces consistency on two perturbations (generated with MixUp \cite{mixup}) and optimizes for lower entropy in the predictions.
 ReMixMatch \cite{remixmatch} improves upon MixMatch by introducing two new concepts: augmentation anchoring and distribution alignment.
 Another hybrid method is FixMatch \cite{fixmatch}, which has gained tremendous success because of its simplicity while achieving state-of-the-art results in various domains.
 FixMatch learns by predicting the pseudo-labels for unlabelled images from its weak augmentation and uses them as ground truth for the hard augmentation of the same image if the confidence of the prediction is higher than a threshold.
 Several improvements have been made to FixMatch since its introduction, such as FlexMatch \cite{flexmatch}, which introduces the curriculum concept to adjust the threshold for different classes dynamically, and CoMatch \cite{comatch}, which introduces an extra contrastive loss term guided by the predicted pseudo-labels.